CumulusNetworks/docs/content/cumulus-linux-50/Network-Virtualization/VXLAN-Active-Active-Mode.md

 ---
 *VXLAN active-active mode* enables a pair of [MLAG](## "Multi Chassis Link Aggregation") switches to act as a single [VTEP](## "Virtual Tunnel End Point"), providing active-active VXLAN termination for bare metal as well as virtualized workloads.

-To work correctly, VXLAN active-active mode requires the following underlying technologies:
+To use VXLAN active-active mode, you need to configure:
 - {{<link url="Multi-Chassis-Link-Aggregation-MLAG" text="MLAG">}}
 - {{<link url="Open-Shortest-Path-First-OSPF" text="OSPF">}} or {{<link url="Border-Gateway-Protocol-BGP" text="BGP">}}
-- {{<link url="VXLAN-Devices" text="VXLAN interfaces">}}
+- {{<link url="VXLAN-Devices" text="VXLAN devices">}}

 {{%notice note%}}
-If the bridge that connects to the VXLAN uses [STP](## "Spanning Tree Protocol"), you must configure {{<link url="Spanning-Tree-and-Rapid-Spanning-Tree-STP#bpdu-filter" text="BPDU filter">}} and {{<link url="Spanning-Tree-and-Rapid-Spanning-Tree-STP#bpdu-guard" text="BPDU guard">}} on the VXLAN interfaces.
+If the bridge that connects to the VXLAN uses [STP](## "Spanning Tree Protocol"), you must set {{<link url="Spanning-Tree-and-Rapid-Spanning-Tree-STP#bpdu-filter" text="BPDU filter">}} and {{<link url="Spanning-Tree-and-Rapid-Spanning-Tree-STP#bpdu-guard" text="BPDU guard">}} on the VXLAN interfaces.
 {{%/notice%}}
 <!-- vale off -->
 ## Configure VXLAN Active-Active
 <!-- vale on -->
-To configure VXLAN active-active, you must provision each switch in an MLAG pair with a virtual IP address for VXLAN data-path termination.
+To configure VXLAN active-active mode, you must provision each switch in an MLAG pair with a virtual IP address for VXLAN data-path termination.
 The VXLAN termination address is an anycast IP address that you configure under the loopback interface.
 With MLAG peering, both switches use the anycast IP address for VXLAN encapsulation and decapsulation.
 This enables remote VTEPs to learn the host MAC addresses attached to the MLAG switches against one logical VTEP, even though the switches independently encapsulate and decapsulate layer 2 traffic originating from the host.

 MLAG dynamically adds and removes the anycast IP address as the loopback interface address as follows: